8 min read

 More people are interested in plant-based diets than ever before.
 One of the primary things missing from many vegan and vegetarian diets other than B12 is often protein, which leads people to seek a healthy solution to balance their diet with the right levels of protein.
-Both pea protein and quinoa protein are good options, but both have noteworthy differences.
-But in the pea protein vs quinoa protein debate, which one is right for you?
+Both pea protein and quinoa protein powders are good options, but both have noteworthy differences.
+In the pea protein vs quinoa protein debate, which one is right for you?

 Here is a breakdown of the difference between pea protein and quinoa protein to help you decide where you stand on the pea protein vs quinoa protein debates and which is the best option to include in your balanced diet.

 Table of Contents

 Quinoa protein is taken from quinoa, which is commonly wrongly referred to as a grain when it is actually a seed.
 Quinoa itself is considered to offer more protein, as well as a more complete form of protein, than most types of grains.2